-Whereas NFC is a contactless technology that interacts with other NFC enabled devices within a distance of up to 10 centimetres.
+Whereas NFC is a contactless technology that interacts with other NFC-enabled devices within a distance of up to 10 centimeters.
 Many consumer gadgets use this technology to connect with other devices, and one such example is portable speakers.
-The mobile wallets can make use of this technology to facilitate secure payments between smartphones and POS devices.
+Mobile wallets can make use of this technology to facilitate secure payments between smartphones and POS devices.

 Considering the ever-evolving user demand for convenience in payments, QR codes and NFC are a must-have feature for mobile wallets.

-Security is the foremost priority, especially when it comes to digitising financial services.
+Security is the foremost priority, especially when it comes to digitizing financial services.
 The monetary transactions have to be safe and secure and should be encrypted from end to end.

-There are several robust technologies which can make e-wallets secure.
-Technologies such as two-factor authentication, tokenisation, biometric authentication, end-to-end encryption, security questions, OTP (One-Time Passwords) via SMS, are currently available to make mobile payments secure.
+There are several robust technologies that can make e-wallets secure.
+Technologies such as two-factor authentication, tokenization, biometric authentication, end-to-end encryption, security questions, OTP (One-Time Passwords) via SMS, are currently available to make mobile payments secure.